lukasNebr/stream-web-provider/README.md

 ## System Service

-For a permanent execution of the application, please install the provided system service (*stream_web_provider.service*).
+For permanent execution of the application (in the background), please install the provided system service (*stream_web_provider.service*).
-Please add this file inside the */etc/systemd/system* directory of your system.
+Please add this file inside the */etc/systemd/system/* directory of your system.
 Inside this file you have to update the dummy username with your username.

 After this steps you have to enable the servie: